mmu-webdesign/Level4-web-term-1/CSS/css01/04-values.md

 - Return to the `css04` folder.

-- Add the following to your CSS in `style.css`:
+- Add the following ruleset to your CSS in `style.css`:

 ```
-.Percentages li {
+.percentages li {
     font-size: 80%;
 }
 ```

 - Save `style.css` and refresh `exercise-04.html` in the browser.

 - View the **percentages** list at the bottom of the page.